-- (1) A beach closure or curfew cannot apply to the area of original jurisdiction of the California Coastal Commission (State tidelands, submerged lands, and public trust lands), including but not necessarily limited to the area seaward of the mean high tide line. - (2) Public access to the water's edge and at least 20 feet inland of the wetted substrate (sand and rocks) of all beaches shall be allowed at all times, except when access is restricted to prevent impacts to protected natural resources, such as marine mammal haul out areas.
-(CCC REVISED)

-- (3) Closure to public use of any portion of the beach inland of the mean high tide line is not encouraged, and would require a coastal development permit, a condition of which must include maintenance of the public's right to gain access to State tidelands, except when closure is necessary to prevent impacts to protected natural resources, such as marine mammal haul out areas. - (4) Measures that limit public use of the beach shall be limited to those necessary to address documented events that could create a risk or hazard to public safety or adverse impact to the environment, and shall be the minimum necessary to address that potential risk or hazard.
+- (1) A beach closure or curfew cannot apply to the area of original jurisdiction of the California Coastal Commission (State tidelands, submerged lands, and public trust lands), including but not necessarily limited to the area seaward of the mean high tide line. - (2) Public access to the water's edge and at least 20 feet inland of the wetted substrate (sand and rocks) of all beaches shall be permitted allowed at all times. - (3) Closure to public use of any portion of the beach inland of the mean high tide line is not encouraged, and would require a coastal development permit, a condition of which must include maintenance of the public's right to gain access to State tidelands. - (4) Measures that limit public use of the beach shall be limited to those necessary to address documented events that could create a risk or hazard to public safety of the environment, and shall be the minimum necessary to address that potential risk or hazard.
 The need for continuation of measures that provide public safety but that limit public access to the beach shall be reassessed on a periodic basis to assure maximum feasible public access to the beach is provided.
-(CCC REVISED NEW)
+(NEW)

-6. RECREATIONAL BOATING
+4.4 RECREATIONAL BOATING